jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

 </p>

 <p>
   <em>Dick Fitzgerald would certainly not be considered a household word in the pitching world.
 Thousands of pitchers have been more successful.
-However, there probably has never been another pitcher in baseball history who has stood on a pitching mound longer than Fitz.<em>
+However, there probably has never been another pitcher in baseball history who has stood on a pitching mound longer than Fitz.</em>
 </p>

 <p>